BookOwl/coro-scratch/README.md

 # Usage
 Clone this repo, and run `python3 convert.py infile.sb2 outfile.py`

-The generated programs must be run on Python3.4+ and they must be able to import the runtime.py file.
-This might change in the future.
+The generated programs must be run on Python3.4+

 # License
 coro-scratch is released under the MIT license, see LICENSE.txt for details.